tilo/smarter_csv/README.md

 ## Changes

+#### 1.1.3 (2016-12-30)
+ * added warning when options indicate UTF-8 processing, but input filehandle is not opened with r:UTF-8 option

 #### 1.1.2 (2016-12-29)
  * added option `invalid_byte_sequence` (thanks to polycarpou)
  * added comments on handling of UTF-8 encoding when opening from File vs. OpenURI (thanks to KevinColemanInc)